Ford C-Max: Fuel economy controversies

-Due to the criticism and lawsuits, in July 2013 Ford announced it would boost the on-road fuel efficiency of the C-Max and its other two 2013 hybrids through changes in the vehicle control software, in an effort to improve customer satisfaction.
+Due to the criticism and lawsuits, in July 2013, Ford announced it would boost the on-road fuel efficiency of the C-Max and its other two 2013 hybrids through changes in the vehicle control software, in an effort to improve customer satisfaction.
 The carmaker voluntarily reduced the official EPA ratings in August 2013.
-They also announced they would issue rebates to some 32,000 C-Max owners who would be notified by mail.
+It also announced it would issue rebates to some 32,000 C-Max owners, who would be notified by mail.
 The payment would be US$550 to U.S. customers who purchased C-Maxes, and US$325 to customers who had leased them.

-After the Ford announcement, the EPA stated that it will update the test procedures used to assign fuel economy ratings to cars "to ensure that the requirements keep pace with industry trends and innovations in advanced high-efficiency vehicles."
+After the Ford announcement, the EPA stated that it would update the test procedures used to assign fuel economy ratings to cars "to ensure that the requirements keep pace with industry trends and innovations in advanced high-efficiency vehicles."
 Ford used the Fusion Hybrid test to generate the fuel economy label for the C-Max Hybrid following EPA's rules.
-These, which date to the 1970s, specify that automakers can use the same fuel economy numbers for similar-size vehicles equipped with the same engines and transmissions.
+These, which date to the 1970s, specify that automakers can use the same fuel economy numbers for similar-sized vehicles equipped with the same engines and transmissions.
 The EPA requires automakers to test the fuel economy of the biggest-selling model in a specific category.
-In its midsize hybrid class, Ford tested the Fusion sedan version because it was the top seller, and Ford was allowed to apply the 47 mpgus achieved with the Fusion Hybrid in combined, city and highway driving to the C-Max hybrid.
-Ford has no plans to change the fuel economy ratings on the 2013 Fusion hybrid.
+In its midsized hybrid class, Ford tested the Fusion sedan version because it was the top seller, and Ford was allowed to apply the 47 mpgus achieved with the Fusion Hybrid in combined, city, and highway driving to the C-Max hybrid.
+Ford had no plans to change the fuel economy ratings on the 2013 Fusion hybrid.

+In June 2014, Ford found some glitches in their internal tests and had to drop the MPG ratings by 1-2 miles per gallon for a few models like the 2013-2014 Fusion and C-Max hybrids, including the plug-ins.
+To mitigate customers' concerns, the automaker provided financial compensation.
+Depending on whether the vehicle was bought or leased, owners got from $150 to $1,050 to help cover the increase in fuel costs due to the new ratings.